• Welcome to The SAHM Survival Guide!

 Through our example, and through the information we present to them.

-The Dragon King: Teaching Children to Rely on Faith
+The Dragon King: Helping Children Face Challenges with Faith

-I recently had the opportunity to read the book The Dragon King after The Mom Blogs asked for volunteers to review and help promote it.
-I did receive a copy of the book in exchange for my review.
+I recently had the opportunity to read the book The Dragon King I did receive a copy of the book in exchange for my review.

 “What has seemed impossible before was now in fact a reality.”